felix-d/ditto/README.md

 ## How to use

+1. Set your Slack token in `config.yml`
-`./ditto -c "montreal" -uaustin -t "free cake in the kitchen yall"`
+2. `./ditto -c "montreal" -uaustin -t "free cake in the kitchen yall"`